ChrisPedder/QMUL-Lecture/slides/part_b.md

  - We can measure how unlikely a new pattern of sensor data is.
- - Note that this depdends on $\alpha$, the action taken by the organism.
+ - Note that this depends on $\alpha$, the action taken by the organism.
  - If we minimize this, we are reducing the likelihood that the organism is surprised!

 Note: You might think that minimizing surprisal means that the organism will just avoid all environments where it doesn't have any experience.